jrdoughty/Dell-7010-rebar-guide/README.md

     4. Set the service mode jumper: https://www.tachytelic.net/2021/12/dell-optiplex-7010-pcie-nvme/
         1. either snag the password reset jumper, or put something conductive between the two pins as it boots.
 It’ll retain this setting until you do a hard shut down
-    5. Backup the bios with fptw64
+    5. Backup the bios with fptw64 using ‘fptw64.exe -d backup.bin’
-    6. Open the backup with the uefi tool
+    6. Open the backup.bin with the uefi tool
     7. Find the pcibus entry with the search.
 Write click it and use insert after and insert the rebar ffs file
     8. Save as a modified.bin file.
 Next thing would normally be to do the dsdt and patching...
 But I am giving you the patched files.
     9. With MMTool, open the modified.bin file
-    10. Replace each entry that matches what I attached.
+    10. Replace each entry that matches what I attached, namely:
+        1. AmiBoardInfo.ffs
+        2. PchS3Peim.ffs
+        3. SciBus.ffs
+        4. PCIHostBridge.ffs
+        5. Runtime.ffs
-    11. Save out a final.bin file and apply it with fptw64
+    11. Save out a final.bin file
+    12. Apply it with ‘fptw64 -bios -f final.bin’
+WARNING, this next step requires the bios setting to be correct, or you’ll brick your bios!
-    12. Restart and boot into a flash drive with grub installed on it.
+    13. Restart and boot into a flash drive with grub installed on it.
-    13. From grub use setup_var 0x2 0x1
+    14. From grub use ‘setup_var 0x2 0x1’
-    14. Reboot
+    15. Reboot
-    15. Run the the rebar state program
+    16. Run the the rebar state program
-    16. Check cpuz, and everything should be good
+    17. Check GPU-Z, and everything should be good